The B-model connection and mirror symmetry for Grassmannians: The coordinate ring as a cluster algebra

 \end{defn}

-When actually drawing Postnikov diagrams, we usually drop the labels of the vertices $b_i$ and $b'_i$ and instead indicate the start of strand $i$ by writing an $i$ in a circle (i.e.\ at $b_i$ or $b'_i$) and the end of strand $i$ (i.e.\ at $b_{i+k}$ or $b'_{i+k}$) by writing $i$ in a rectangle.
+When actually drawing Postnikov diagrams, we usually drop the labels of the vertices $b_i$ and $b'_i$ and instead indicate the start of strand $i$ by writing an $i$ in a circle (i.e.\ at $b_i$ or $b'_i$) and the end of strand $i$ (i.e.\ at $b_{\reduce{i+k}}$ or $b'_{\reduce{i+k}}$) by writing $i$ in a rectangle.
 We draw a dotted line between $b_i$ and $b'_i$ to make it clearer where they are.
-Thus each $i$ in a rectangle should be linked by a dotted line to $i+k$ in a circle.
+Thus each $i$ in a rectangle should be linked by a dotted line to $\reduce{i+k}$ in a circle.
 For an example of a Postnikov diagram, of type $(3,6)$, see Figure~\ref{fig:post36}.

-The complement of a Postnikov diagram in the disk is a union of disks, called \emph{faces}.
-A face whose boundary includes part of the boundary of the disk is called a \emph{boundary face}.
-A face whose boundary (excluding the boundary of the disk) is oriented (respectively, alternating) is said to be an \emph{oriented} (respectively, \emph{alternating}) \emph{face}; it is easy to check that all faces are of one of these types.
+The complement of a Postnikov diagram in the disk is a disjoint union of disks, called \emph{faces} (note that faces often appear as polygons in the Figures, e.g.\ Figure~\ref{fig:post36}).
+A face whose boundary includes part of the boundary of the disk $\mathbb D$ is called a \emph{boundary face}.
+A face whose boundary (excluding the boundary of $\mathbb D$) is oriented (respectively, alternating) is said to be an \emph{oriented} (respectively, \emph{alternating}) \emph{face}; it is easy to check that all faces are of one of these types.